The medicinal benefits of psychedelics, including MDMA, are currently being explored by researchers from both UBC campuses.

-The 2019 study on MDMA-assisted therapy reported side effects of MDMA use including dizziness, jaw clenching, nausea and loss of appetite.
+The 2019 study from Walsh and colleagues on MDMA-assisted therapy reported side effects of MDMA use including dizziness, jaw clenching, nausea and loss of appetite.
 Psychedelics are also highly psychoactive substances, which may lead to accidents if not utilized properly.

 However, according to Walsh, if used under proper supervision in the clinical setting, psychedelics should be safe to use therapeutically.
 “From a toxicity perspective, they’re incredibly safe, so it’s very difficult to overdose,” he said.

 In addition, there is a low potential for abuse, unlike many other drugs used recreationally.